pingcap/docs-cn/tidb-configuration-file.md

 ### `tls-version`

 - Set the minimum TLS version for MySQL Protocol connections.
-- Default value: "", which allows TLSv1.1 or higher.
+- Default value: "", which allows TLSv1.2 or higher.
+Before TiDB v7.6.0, the default value allows TLSv1.1 or higher.
 - Optional values: `"TLSv1.0"`, `"TLSv1.1"`, `"TLSv1.2"` and `"TLSv1.3"`

 ### `auth-token-jwks` <span class="version-mark">New in v6.4.0</span>